Reforming Research Assessment

 Introductory plenary session

-1 PM: Opening introduction by David Budtz Pedersen, Professor, Chair of the International Stakeholder Committee
+1 PM: Opening introduction by Prof. David Budtz Pedersen, Chair of the International Stakeholder Committee

-1:10 PM: Brief welcome by Per Michael Johansen, Professor, Vice-Chancellor, Aalborg University
+1:10 PM: Brief welcome by Prof. Per Michael Johansen, Vice-Chancellor, Aalborg University

-1:20 PM: Brief welcome by Christine Egelund, Minister for Higher Education and Science
+1:20 PM: Brief welcome by Ms. Christina Egelund, Minister for Higher Education and Science

-1:40 PM: Lightening talk: Fostering sustainable and inclusive research cultures by Postdoctoral Fellow Yensi Flores Bueso from Global Young Academy
+1:40 PM: Lightening talk: Fostering sustainable and inclusive research cultures by Dr. Yensi Flores Bueso, Global Young Academy

 (This session will be live streamed)